In recent years, there has been an increasing demand for dermatology services at Singapore's National Skin Centre (NSC).

 Psoriasis is not conclusively linked to any foods

 People often wonder if foods can trigger psoriasis.
 According to Dr Colin, the link between psoriasis and diet is not strong.
 There isn't enough medical evidence to suggest that any foods affect psoriasis or causes it to develop.
 Psoriasis is not caused by food allergies.

 Nevertheless, he advises patients to refrain from too much alcohol and smoking as these could aggravate the condition.

-Additionally, keeping a food diary might be more relevant for eczema, which may be food related or triggered in some cases.
+Additionally, keeping a food diary might be more relevant for eczema, which may be food-related or triggered in some cases.

-Eating healthy is encouraged
+Eating healthily is encouraged

-Minimizing stress can help manage psoriasis
+Minimising stress can help manage psoriasis

 When it comes to managing psoriasis, it's important to lead a healthy and stress-free lifestyle.
-Sure, stress can seem like an inevitable part of life (especially in fast-moving urban jungles like Singapore) but keep in mind that it's a well-known trigger of psoriasis.
+Sure, stress can seem like an inevitable part of life (especially in fast-moving urban jungles like Singapore), but keep in mind that it's a well-known trigger of psoriasis.

 Mild psoriasis can be treated with topical medications

 Options such as topical steroids, coal tar, and vitamin D creams work very well if you have mild psoriasis.
 They are commonly prescribed by doctors.
 As long as there is a limited area of involvement, they can effectively keep your condition under control.